chedim/cliffhanger/README.md

 reference is "value"

-stdout is {reference} // outputs '20'
+{reference} is an output // outputs '20'

 ```

 In strings, however, the value of the named datapoint will be substituted instead:
 ```
-stdout is "{reference}" // outputs 'value'
+"{reference}" is an output // outputs 'value'
 ```
 ```
-stdout is "{{reference}}" // outputs '20'
+"{{reference}}" is an output // outputs '20'
 ```

 ### Debug substitutions
 `{?datapoint}` should substitute the current definition of the datapoint:
 ```
-value is 10; stdout is "{?value}" // outputs 'value is 10' new value is 20; stdout is "{?new value + value}" // outputs 'new value + value is 20'
+value is 10; "{?value}" is an output // outputs 'value is 10' new value is 20; "{?new value + value}" is an output // outputs 'new value + value is 20'
 ```

 ### Datapoint arguments